Strawberry Ice Cream with Balsamic Vinegar

-So please give this one a go.
-It's really easy and it's really tasty too.
+This one is really easy, and it's really tasty too.
 Just 4 ingredients.
 One of which is balsamic vinegar.

 The original recipe is of course Italian.
 Gelato Di Fragole All'Aceto Balsamico originates in a book called Entertaining all'Italiana with Anna del Conte.